-When you succeed in getting visitors to one of your blogpost, you want them to stay and read your stuff.
-Readers (and especially first time visiting readers) are bored really quickly.
-You should grab their attention extremely fast and help them to understand the main message of your blog.
+When you succeed in getting visitors to one of your blog posts, you want them to stay and read your stuff.
+Readers (and especially first-time visiting readers) are bored quickly.
+You should grab their attention extremely fast and help them understand your blog’s main message.
 In this post, I will give five tips on how to get people to stay on your site and read your post.

 1. Limit the length of your posts

 You should limit the length of your text as people tend to stop reading (or don’t even start) if a web text is too long.
 However, your blogs or articles shouldn’t be too short for SEO (minimum 300 words).
 A lengthy article has more chances to rank in the search engines.
 We advise writing blog posts between 300 and 800 words.